-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), and the Governance Handbook.
-It is also based on HM Government's advice Multi-agency statutory guidance on female genital mutilation (2021).
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2024) (and the 2024 guidance due to come into force in September 2024), Working Together to Safeguard Children (2023), and the Academy trust governance guide - Guidance.
+It is also based on HM Government's advice Multi-agency statutory guidance on female genital mutilation.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners, who together form the Wirral Safeguarding Children Partnership.